PrincetonUniversity/ILAng-Doc/verification/refinement.md

 Besides the above two parts, there are other auxiliary information needed.
 They are:

-  - **module naming**: The names of the ILA module and the Verilog module.
+  * **module naming**: The names of the ILA module and the Verilog module.
-  - **global invariants**: Some properties that are globally true for the Verilog design that will be checked separately and can be safely assumed when verifying  individual instructions.
+  * **global invariants**: Some properties that are globally true for the Verilog design that will be checked separately and can be safely assumed when verifying  individual instructions.
-  - **interface signal information**: What does the interface of the Verilog top module look like and what do these signals mean to the tool.
+  * **interface signal information**: What does the interface of the Verilog top module look like and what do these signals mean to the tool.
-  - **uninterpreted function mapping**: What an uninterpreted function inside the ILA model corresponds to.
+  * **uninterpreted function mapping**: What an uninterpreted function inside the ILA model corresponds to.

-### The Structure of _var-map_ ###
+### The Structure of Variable Mappings ###

 ```json
 {